BenKalegin/react-packman/README.md

+This is my attempt to implement pacman using react/redux stack on typescript.
+Live demo (what is currently working) is [here](http://reactpacman.azurewebsites.net/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>